benmvp/benmvp.com/content/posts/async-testing-with-enzyme-react/index.md

 })
 ```

 The way this works is that the Jest assertions like `.toHaveLength()` will throw an error when they fail.
-So `waitFor()` is continuing to poll as long as the `callback()` is throwing an error.
-Once it stops throwing an error, the assertion was successful, it resolves the Promise, and execution can continue on.
+So `waitFor()` is continuing to poll as long as the `callback()` is throwing an error (i.e. the item has not yet been rendered).
+Once the assertion stops throwing an error, it was successful, so `waitFor()` resolves the Promise, and test execution can continue on.

-By using `await`, we wait on that Promise to resolve and we've solved our waiting problem.
-And if the assertion continues to fail, we'll eventually hit our time and the promise will be rejected.
+By using `await`, we wait on that promise to resolve and we've solved our waiting problem.
+And if the assertion continues to fail, we'll eventually hit our timeout and the promise will be rejected.
 And the rejected promise will throw an error, so the test case will fail kinda sorta like normal.
 It's certainly not the **ideal** solution, but it definitely works out well.

 I wish I could say I just came up with this solution on my own, but I didn't.
 I Googled "React Testing Library async" figuring it must have solved the problem.
 And it had.
 I came upon its [Async utilities page](https://testing-library.com/docs/dom-testing-library/api-async), which, you guessed it, has a `waitFor()` utility.
 Based on the docs, I then wrote a simplified version of `waitFor()` like above.